MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/sql-data-types.md

 </tbody>
 </table>

 > [!NOTE]
-> <UL>
-> <LI>
-> <P>Both the seed and the increment can be modified using an <A href="alter-table-statement-microsoft-access-sql.md">ALTER TABLE statement</A>.
+> - Both the seed and the increment can be modified using an [ALTER TABLE statement](alter-table-statement-microsoft-access-sql.md).
 New rows inserted into the table will have values, based on the new seed and increment values, that are automatically generated for the column.
 If the new seed and increment can yield values that match values generated based on the preceding seed and increment, duplicates will be generated.
-If the column is a primary key, then inserting new rows may result in errors when duplicate values are generated.</P>
+If the column is a primary key, then inserting new rows may result in errors when duplicate values are generated.
-> <LI>
-> <P>To find the last value that was used for an auto-increment column, you can use the following statement: SELECT @@IDENTITY.
+> - To find the last value that was used for an auto-increment column, you can use the following statement: SELECT @@IDENTITY.
 You cannot specify a table name.
-The value returned is from the last table, containing an auto-increment column, that was updated.</P></LI></UL>
+The value returned is from the last table, containing an auto-increment column, that was updated.